 We came to the Amankila from Ubud, having been transported from the lovely Amandari (review soon!) and the first impression was that of arriving at a friend’s residence rather than a resort.
 A very rich friend, and one with exquisite taste, it has to be said.

 Set on the cliffs and overlooking a dark volcanic beach, Amankila offers its own exquisite brand of laid-back luxury, in a very private setting.

 This place put us into a slow-down mood.
 Every morning we’d get up to a new, completely relaxing day.
-We would leisure at long breakfasts, either at the hotel’s restaurant by the main pool, or in the quietness of our pool suite.
+We would leisure at long breakfasts, either at the hotel’s restaurant by the main pool or in the quietness of our pool suite.

 For us, the suite encapsulated the resort living at Amankila.
-Spacious in- and outside, with large swimming pool, it had the Aman’s trademark exceptional attention to detail, and style that captured the spirit of Bali.
+Spacious in- and outside, with a large swimming pool, it had the Aman’s trademark exceptional attention to detail, and style that captured the spirit of Bali.

 The resort is a great example of the Aman’s unique formula in which minimalist style contemplates local building traditions.
 The stacked-up swimming pools are just the most obvious manifestation of this philosophy: they carry in them a distant echo of the Balinese rice paddies, so ubiquitous on the island.

 But the architectural art of the Amankila’s cliff-edge terraces is but one aspect of the hotel experience.
 The strength of the resort’s design is in its duality—it never shies away from distinct features, but it can also fade away after a while, be a mere backdrop as another relaxed day rolls by.

 Every time we write about our experience at an Aman resort we try not to fall back to a “you have to be here to truly ‘get it’ ” cliché.
 But it’s true, at least to some degree.
 This is because ultimately what matters is not only the architecture or luxuries of the guest rooms, or even the excellent art-on-the-plate dining.